 In individuals with autism, tailored interventions addressing sensory sensitivities, communication challenges, and executive functioning deficits complement OCD management strategies.

 Visual supports, such as visual schedules and anxiety thermometers, help individuals anticipate and manage anxiety-provoking situations.
-Sensory accommodations, including fidget tools and relaxation techniques, promote self-regulation and reduce compulsive behaviors triggered by sensory overload.
+Sensory accommodations, including fidget tools and relaxation techniques, promote self-regulation and reduce compulsive behaviours triggered by sensory overload.

 Collaboration between mental health professionals, caregivers, and educators ensures holistic support tailored to individual needs.

-Understanding Sensory Processing Issues: Causes, Symptoms, Prevention, and Management
+Sensory Processing Issues: Causes, Symptoms, Prevention, and Management

 Sensory processing issues present unique challenges within the realm of mental health, impacting individuals across diverse backgrounds, including those within the autism spectrum.